 - Reherniation of a disc

 - Hardware failure

 - Spinal instability

 Why Did My First Spinal Surgery Fail?

 Unfortunately failed spinal fusion surgery is a fairly common reason for revision spinal surgery.
 Although spinal fusion can be an effective treatment for chronic back pain, a relatively sizable percentage of spinal fusion surgeries are unsuccessful and require further surgical intervention.
 Fusion failure may occur as a result of hardware problems, new spine issues just above or below the fusion site or recurrent medical conditions such as spinal stenosis or spinal instability.

 The Revision Spinal Surgery Procedure

 Revision surgical fusion involves implanting a new bone graft in the affected area.
-Sometimes a bone growth stimulator is implanted as well.
+Sometimes a bone growth stimulator is utilized as well.
 Previous instrumentation placed within the spine may be removed during this procedure to make room for placement of the new graft and to help the bone heal properly.

 Risks of Revision Spinal Surgery

 The decision to undergo revision surgery depends on the diagnosis made after the initial failure.
 In many cases, the cause of fusion failure is unknown, which further complicates the decision-making process.
 Revision fusion surgery is a much more complicated procedure than initial fusion surgery and carries more risks for patients, including the possibility that tissues will not heal properly.
 There is a higher risk of infection following a second surgical procedure.
-Serious patient-doctor consultation is advised before the decision for revision spinal surgery is finalized.
+Extensive patient-doctor consultation is advised before the decision for revision spinal surgery is finalized.